enricomanlapig/hugo-apero-website/content/noodlings/scraping-greatschools/index.markdown

 At the moment, I have everything driven by RMarkdown document for no particular reason.
 I would like to try rolling this material into a package, which I think will be a [kinder tool](https://alison.netlify.app/ares-kind-tools/) for the students.

 One last thing before I leave the garden for the day, I was practicing bowing and nodding to the website because I wanted to be (and use) [`polite`](https://dmi3kno.github.io/polite/).
 As I said earlier, I am a little bit bothered by this practice.
 But that's for another day.

-I want sushi.
+Hmm...
+Now I want some sushi 🍣